Commuting in Toronto

 You can rent lockers in the EngSci Common Room from EngSci Club (as well as from multiple other locations on campus such as the Athletic Centre), so you won’t have to carry everything back and forth.
 With the extra space, you’ll have access to items such as chargers, stationery, and extra clothing without having to carry them.

-If you’re taking public transit to get to class, check for service updates on their respective websites (TTC, GO Train, etc.) daily and always give yourself extra time to avoid delays or being late.
+Toronto is known for heavy congestion and frequent traffic delays.
+If you’re taking public transit to get to class, check for service updates on their respective websites (TTCGO Train, etc.) daily and always give yourself extra time to avoid delays or being late.

-Aim to arrive at school at least 10-15 minutes before classes start.
-If possible, avoid rush hour which is generally from 8 am – 9am and 3 pm – 7 pm.
-And it’s always good to know alternative routes to get to your location in case of service changes or disruptions.
+Aim to arrive at school at least 10–15 minutes before your classes start.
+If possible, avoid rush hour, which is generally from 8:00 a.m. to 9:00 a.m. and 3:00 p.m. to 7:00 p.m.
+It’s also a good idea to know alternative routes to your destination in case of service changes or disruptions.

-During midterms/exams, be sure to plan and arrive early.
+During midterms/exams, give yourself extra travel time in case of delays.
+Arrive early!
 Before heading out, check ACORN to see if your exam is relocated because it can change at the last minute.

 Practice your time management skills.
 Schedule your travel time in your calendar or agenda, which will help you figure out how much time you have to complete schoolwork, study, or partake in extracurriculars/hobbies.
 If you plan for it, you can still be active in clubs and design teams as a commuter.